-The best method for pest control of rodents is to remove hiding places, especially rubbish and long grass, and to remove any food sources including dog food (!) and keep a good look out for signs of tunneling under walls and paths.
-All rodents can breed very rapidly, so if you see one there will soon be many, so get a pest controller to lay control baits now.
+The best method for pest control of rodents is to remove hiding places, especially rubbish and long grass, and to remove any food sources including dog food left outside overnight.
+Also, keep a good look out for signs of tunnelling under walls and paths.
+All rodents can breed very rapidly, so if you see one there will soon be many, so get a pest controller to lay control baits as soon as you see signs.
 Externally, the control baits can be placed inside child and pet-proof plastic boxes.
-Remember, as a general rule, the native rodents will not eat cereal based rat baits and the plastic boxes we use do not allow possums to eat the bait.
+Remember, as a general rule native rodents will not eat cereal based rat baits and the plastic boxes we use do not allow possums to eat the bait.

-The best control for bird problems is high quality bird netting to exclude them permanently from the problem areas; another control method we use is to find entry holes and block them off, especially where those spots are being used for nesting.
+Effective bird pest control methods include high quality bird netting to exclude them permanently from the problem areas; another control method we use is to find entry holes and block them off, especially where those spots are being used for nesting.
 As with all animals it is food and safe nesting places that attracts birds to your property.

 Pest Control Facts

 It is not correct to refer to possums as pests; they are native animals that need a place to sleep and, like foxes and pigeons, they have been very successful in adapting to living in the urban environment.
-However, a “pest” is one that causes a problem.
-Just as an exotic plant can be called a “weed” when it’s in the wrong place, even our native animals become a pest when they are somewhere where we don’t want them.
+However, a ‘pest’ is one that causes a problem.
+Just as an exotic plant can be called a ‘weed’ when it is in the wrong place, even our native animals are labelled pests when they are somewhere unwelcome.

-As Peter Possum is not a generalist pest controller we do not often get involved with treating for insect and reptile problems; however there are times when unusual issues come up.
+As Peter Possum is not a generalist pest controller we do not often get involved in treating insect and reptile problems; however there are times when unusual issues arise.

-For example possums do get ticks but only when they are injured or sick and cannot groom themselves.
-So when customers are concerned about possums infecting their dogs we can confidently say it is NOT an issue.
+For example, possums do get ticks but only when they are injured or sick and cannot groom themselves.
+Therefore, when customers are concerned about possums infecting their dogs we can confidently say it is NOT an issue.
 Tick season can be a real concern for pet owners, especially for some areas on the outskirts of Brisbane.
 See our page about ticks on possums.

-Some occupants get very agitated about noises in the roof and walls; often the problem is rats gnawing on wood and sometimes its possums but we have had new immigrants to Australia very concerned about sharp loud noises that turned out to be geckos.
+Some occupants get very agitated about noises in the roof and walls; often the problem is rats gnawing on wood and sometimes it is possums, but we have had new immigrants to Australia very concerned about sharp loud noises that turned out to be geckos.
 We can advise on how to deal with geckos but don’t forget they do eat insects and are a historical feature of the traditional Queenslander home.
-One other unusual noise occurs when people forget to replace their fire alarm battery and the sensor makes a beep sound that some people mistake for a bird trapped in the roof!!
+One other unusual noise occurs when people forget to replace their fire alarm battery and the sensor makes a beeping sound that some people mistake for a bird trapped in the roof!

-A feature of our work is crawling around in ceilings and sometimes underneath houses, looking for ways possums are getting into building walls, though sometimes we get asked to crawl in spaces to find dead possums and even dead cats!
-Every time we have to be aware of spiders in these cavities, especially if there are damp areas that can attract creepy crawlies.
+A feature of our work is crawling around in ceilings and sometimes underneath houses, looking for ways possums are accessing building walls, though sometimes we are asked to crawl in spaces to find dead possums and even dead cats!
+We always need to be aware of spiders in these cavities, especially if there are damp areas that can attract creepy crawlies.
 Spiders can be venomous and there are a number of species in Brisbane to look out for, so our staff prefers to wear long trousers but that can be unpleasant in summer!